Laerdal/Laerdal.McuMgr/README.md

       Note: The library doesn't support "Windows Desktop" applications (Windows/UWP) just yet (WIP).

-      Note: In theaory all nRF5x chipsets support 'dual bank firmware storage (active / backup)', but in practice this co-depends on the custom firmware being installed in the sense that if the firmware uses more than half of the flash-bank-memory then only a single flask-bank will be available (no backup flash bank).
-Same if the firmware-devs explicitly disable the 'dual flask-bank' feature programmatically!
+      Note: In theory all nRF5x chipsets support 'dual bank firmware storage (active / backup)', but in practice this co-depends on the custom firmware being installed in the sense that if the firmware uses more than half of the flash-bank-memory then only a single flash-bank will be available (no backup flash bank).
+Same if the firmware-devs explicitly disable the 'dual flash-bank' feature programmatically!

 ## ✅ Nuget Platform-Support Matrix

-Note that even though the Laerdal.McuMgr.Bindings.* have been built on dotnet8 using Android-SDK=34 and iPhoneOS-SDK=17.0 the generated nugets have been tested and they do work even on Dotnet10-preview7 MAUI-Apps targeting Android-SDK=36 and iOS-SDK=18.5
+Note that even though the Laerdal.McuMgr.Bindings.* have been built on dotnet8 using Android-SDK=34 and iPhoneOS-SDK=17.0 the generated nugets have been tested and they do work even on Dotnet10 MAUI-Apps that target Android-SDK=36 and iOS-SDK=18.5 in the csproj.

 | Stack     | Android                                                                   | iOS                                      | MacCatalyst (MacOS / iPad / iOS)                | Windows / UWP (NetStandard2.0) |
 |-----------|---------------------------------------------------------------------------|------------------------------------------|-------------------------------------------------|--------------------------------|